Yellow Grease, Used Cooking oil and Waste Vegetable Oil

 Straight Vegetable Oil (SVO): SVO is a reference to

-refined/polished UCO or refined fresh oils which are used to fuel
+highly refined/polished UCO or refined fresh oils which are used "straight" to fuel

 diesel engines.
 In this case, oil is not processed into

-biodiesel, rather oil is (generally) heated to reduce viscosity and
+biodiesel, rather oil is (generally) pre-heated to reduce viscosity and

-is then used directly as diesel fuel.
+is then injected directly as diesel fuel.
 UCO/WVO that has not

 been processed to remove particulate and water is not suitable for